 While on the other hand intangible assets like goodwill which is created from customers, trademarks which helps in identifying the products of the company etc. are equally crucial.
 General accounting standards offer few examples of how should the intangible assets be accounted for in the financial statements.
 Under US GAAP, intangible assets are further classified into Internal intangibles vs. Purchased intangibles and limited life vs unlimited life intangibles.

-3) Current Type of Assets
+3. Current Assets

 The advantage of current assets is that an organization can liquify them at will and they provide cash to run the business.
 In terms of emergency, current assets are the first to be sold out.
 The ability of the firm to convert quick cash or current assets to nullify its liabilities is called quick ratio or acid-test ratio.

-4) Fixed Type of Assets
+4. Fixed Assets

 Like the name explains, fixed assets are fixed in nature and they cannot be easily converted into cash.
 They require a lot of time for conversion into cash however compared to current assets fixed assets are more profitable.
 Building plant machinery is some of the examples of fixed assets.
 Fixed assets are never sold by the company unless at the time of emergency.
 At times the organization may think of replacing the fixed assets but the survival of the organization is very difficult without fixed assets.
 Fixed assets are also referred to as PPE which is Plant, Property, and Equipment.
 Compared to current assets these are purchase for a very long-term and then sure generating profits for business.
 Fixed assets are also defined as the assets which cannot be sold to the end customer directly.
 Fixed assets are of two types: Freehold fixed assets and Leasehold fixed assets.